andreaswwilson/webutvikling-react-typescript-redux-mern/README.md

 If you need to start the project again go to the root folder and run npm start

+## To start only server
+cd server
+npm start
+## To start only client
+cd client
+npm start

 If an error saying "[nodemon] app crashed - waiting for file changes before starting", try starting it again by running npm start